igorwaw/web-selfhosting/content/nas-1.md

 probably because the only people who build PCs these days are gamers and crypto miners.
 I chose one that claims 90% efficiency when running with 10%-20% of the max load.

 ## The system drive

 Should you place your OS with the data or use a separate disk?
 Both ways have some pros and cons.

 Sometimes you are forced to use a separate drive.
 If you use an old motherboard, it might not support booting from large disks - but once the operating system loads, it will access the drives just fine.

 Most, if not all, NAS-specific distros require a separate system disk.

-Decoupling data from OS will generally make your life easier in the long run: you can replace data disks if they are too small, you can move data to another server.
+Decoupling data from OS will generally make your life easier in the long run: you can replace data disks if  they are too small, or you can move data to another server.
 You can also run the system from an SSD which is much faster - it doesn't make much difference if you use it only for NAS, but a huge one if you also want to host VMs or containers.

 On the other hand, keeping OS with the data means you don't waste precious drive bay in the case.
 And if your data is on RAID, the system is also protected from the drive failure.